test-moodle/moodle-mod_plenum/README.md

 1. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.
-2. Upload the ZIP file with the plugin code.
+2. Upload the ZIP file with the plugin code and ZIP file for block Deft response.
 You should only be prompted to add extra details if your plugin type is not automatically detected.
 3. Check the plugin validation report and finish the installation.